kavyabasupalli/PREDICTION-CANCER/README.md

  Business Problem:

- Sometimes the biopsy result might indicate a tumor to be Benign (Harmless) but later this tumor may split and spread infecting internal tissues turning into a Malignant tumor (Harmful) hence, predicting the biopsy (FNA) result and predict if a tumor could actual be Malignant (Spreading / Harmful) in the future.
+ Sometimes the biopsy result might indicate a tumor to be Benign (Harmless) but later this tumor may split and spread infecting internal tissues turning into a Malignant tumor (Harmful) hence, predicting the biopsy (FNA) result and predict if a tumor could actual be Malignant (Spreading/Harmful) in the future.

  ANALYSIS :

-1. We have worked together as a team to perform the  analysis from the inputs taken from Data Mining Class which focused on exploring concepts like machine leraning algorithms.
+1.We have worked together as a team to perform the  analysis from the inputs taken from Data Mining Class which focused on exploring concepts like machine leraning algorithms.

 2.Applied modelling techniques such as K-NN modelling, Decision Trees, Logistic Regression, Ensembling Techniques, Neural Networks.